 The Gender Pay Gap, i.e. the differences between the average wages of women and men, in Austria is quite high compared to the European average.
-These differences are also reflected in pensions: the average women’s pensions are more than 39,5 percent lower than men’s (Eurostat 2018).
+These differences are also reflected in pensions: the average women’s pension is 38.3 percent lower than men’s.
 Based inter alia on a high female part-time employment rate, longer interruptions of working life and sector-specific differences in wages this leads to a significant higher risk of poverty for female pensioners compared to men.

 Documents and Links